couponco/hostinger/README.md

 Whether you're launching your first website, building an online store, starting a blog, or hosting multiple client websites, Hostinger provides a range of hosting solutions designed to fit every budget and skill level.
 This guide covers Hostinger's features, latest coupon codes, free trial alternatives, pricing discounts, and frequently asked questions to help you choose the right hosting plan.
 <a href="https://shlink.net/hostinger"> <img src="https://raw.githubusercontent.com/cloudways-coupon/cloudways-coupon/refs/heads/main/src/getcoupon.png"> </a>
+<strong>CODEIN</strong> Extra 10% OFF

 ---

 # Hostinger Overview

 Hostinger is a global web hosting company founded in 2004 and headquartered in Lithuania.
 Over the years, it has expanded its offerings beyond traditional hosting to include AI website builders, cloud hosting, VPS hosting, WordPress hosting, email hosting, and domain registration services.
-Today, Hostinger serves millions of customers worldwide and continues to be recognized for its affordability and ease of use. :contentReference[oaicite:0]{index=0}
+Today, Hostinger serves millions of customers worldwide and continues to be recognized for its affordability and ease of use.

 What makes Hostinger stand out is its combination of low pricing and premium features.
 Most plans include free SSL certificates, free domains (on eligible plans), AI-powered website creation tools, email hosting, managed WordPress features, and a custom-built hPanel control panel.
-Hostinger also offers excellent performance through global data centers and cloud infrastructure. :contentReference[oaicite:1]{index=1}
+Hostinger also offers excellent performance through global data centers and cloud infrastructure.

 Below is a detailed overview of Hostinger's specifications: